The clinic directors

 Jo Merritt Office Manager

 Jo is our Receptionist and Office Manager.
 She returned to administration after a few years as a countryside warden and gardener in the south of England and Scotland.
 She has retrained in many areas including practice management systems, sage accounting and has an HNC in Admin and IT and Library Science and an Honours degree in Humanities.

-Mr Tiemessen is a very experienced and respected Orthopaedic Surgeon having worked and studied in South Africa and Scotland.
-He carries out consultations before and after surgery at the clinic.
+Mr Siddiqi is a very experienced and respected Orthopaedic Surgeon working at the Borders General Hospital.
+He carries out consultations after surgery at our clinic.
 He also carries out joint injections at the clinic as appropriate and Hyaluronic acid joint injections if required.

 Dr Morag Robertson GP

-Dr Megahy carries out Medicals at the clinic mainly for the Institute of Sport and the Athlete Support Programme.
-Dr Megahy is an experienced GP who was involved with professional sport for around 8 years recently with the Border Reivers and the Scottish Rugby Union.
+Dr Robertson carries out Medicals at the clinic mainly for the Institute of Sport and the Athlete Support Programme.
+Dr Robertson is an experienced GP who was involved with professional sport for many years now.

 Wendy Maguire Pilates